Gwyneth Paltrow's Goop Lab wants you to have more orgasms

-In the new Netflix show The Goop Lab, actress-turned-wellness guru Gwyneth Paltrow and her company Goop are exploring alternative therapies for modern maladies, from psychedelics to treating PTSD to dips in freezing lakes to lower stress.
-The six-episode series is available to stream on Netflix now.
+In the new six-episode Netflix series The Goop Lab, streaming now, actress-turned-wellness guru Gwyneth Paltrow and her company Goop explore alternative therapies for modern maladies, from psychedelics for treating PTSD to dips in freezing lakes to lower stress.
 Episode 3, called The Pleasure is Ours, turns its eye toward a more intimate arena: the female orgasm.

 Warning: This episode contains nudity and adult content.